to our most recent crop of outstanding anthropology majors earning

 environment and discrimination.

-In addition, Dr. Moore also received the Mellon Mentoring Award which honors faculty
+In addition, Dr. Moore also received the Mellon Mentoring Award which

 members who help build a supportive academic environment at QC by

 fostering faculty-to-faculty mentoring.